Bolt needs a worthy challenge to remain top draw

 "I love the 200, everyone knows that.
 The 100 is for the fans and for the show, fastest man in the world and all that, but for me it means more to come here and defend my 200 title."

-With no sign of world records, with little real excitement in his races, no more talk of moving up to 400 meters or the long jump and, mercifully, no more fanciful speculation of a soccer career with Manchester United, what is there to keep the fans interested?
+With no sign of world records, with little real excitement in his races, no more talk of moving up to 400 metres or the long jump and, mercifully, no more fanciful speculation of a football career with Manchester United, what is there to keep the fans interested?

 A diversion into the Commonwealth Games would be a mildly interesting side show next season if compatriot Yohan Blake was fit and fancied a crack but Bolt's long-term aim remains the Rio Olympics in 2016.